niscollect/niscollect/README.md

 I am currently learning Web Development, while trying my hands over DSA.
 I like tangible results, and hence I love web development.
 Still I'm in learning phase.
 Learning from people, surroundings and failed projects.
 I'm currently working on a Website for women safety on roads.
-I have previously developed a platform connecting individual donors to NGOs and other Non-Profit Organizations.